-Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other qualified health care professional (0372T with the patient present), should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parents or caregivers of the recipient to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their caregiver.
+Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other qualified health care professional, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parents or caregivers of the recipient to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their caregiver.
 The multiple-family group therapy should be used when caregivers of two or more recipients are present.
 The recipients should have similar diagnosis, behaviors and treatment needs.